JasonGross/coq-tools/README.md

 If you are using a non-system version of Coq, you can pass `--coqtop /path/to/coqtop` and `--coqc /path/to/coqc`.
 If you pass `-R .
 Foo` to, say, `coq_makefile`, you can inform `find-bug.py` of this fact using `-R .
 Foo`.
-The script should be run from the main directory of your development; there is an experimental `--directory` argument to allow you to do otherwise.

 ### Examples

 There is an example in the examples directory.
-You can run `run-example-1.sh` to see how the program works.
+You can run `run-example-01.sh` to see how the program works.
 You can pass this script the arguments `-v`, `-vv`, or `-vvv` for different levels of verbosity.
-Look at the contents of `run-example-1.sh` to see how to invoke the program.
+Look at the contents of `run-example-01.sh` to see how to invoke the program.

 ### Known Bugs